Revolt of the Ingrian Finns: Ingria Battalion & Estonia

 In March 1919, the Temporary Caretaker Committee of Ingria and Estonia made an agreement to establish a volunteer unit based in Estonia made up of Ingrian Finns.
 The Ingria Battalion was formed as a part of the Estonian Land Forces and was purposed to fight in Western Ingria.
 The unit began its first activity in May 1919, crossing the Luga River, the unit captured coastal villages and eventually reaching Soikkolanniemi.
 On 19 May 1919, the unit experienced its first defeat in battle at Koporje.

 Men of the Ingria Battalion in 1919 in Western Ingria.

 Before the defeat at Koporje the unit held the strength of around 241 men, the unit expanded into a regiment in June, reaching around 2,200 men in size.
 The regiment began to recapture coastal villages, capturing the Yhinmäki Fort, however it was unable to the defend to fort from the Red Army.
 Following the defeat at Yhinmäki, internal conflict within the regiment grew.
 The Ingrians and Finns wished for the independence of Ingria or the autonomy within Finland, while the White Russians in the regiment would not tolerate the separation of Ingria from Russia.
 The result of the internal conflicts within the regiment was the disbandment of the regiment in June 1919.

 Following the reassembly of the unit in Estonia, the unit took part in military engagements in Western Ingria between July and August, travelling towards Soikkola village.
 In October, the unit took part in the attempted capture of St. Petersburg, spearheaded by the White Army.
 Following the failure at St. Petersburg, the unit guarded the border at Narva-Jõesuu, later being disbanded in June 1920.

 Aftermath

 It is thought that a small number of the North Ingrians involved with the rebellion never reached Finland, and decades later appeals were put out in newspapers asking after them.

 Later up to 18,800 Ingrian Finns would be directly murdered in the Genocide of the Ingrian Finns, and 60,000 to 105,000 Ingrians would be victims of deportation and imprisonment from the 1920s to the 1970s.
 In 1926, the population of Ingrian Finns was estimated to be at 115,000.
-From 1929–1931, 18,000 Ingrian Finns were deported, in 1935 about 7,000 Ingrian Finns were deported, and in 1935–1936, a total of 26,000–27,000 Ingrian Finns were be deported.
+From 1929–1931, 18,000 Ingrian Finns were deported, in 1935 about 7,000 Ingrian Finns were deported, and in 1935–1936, a total of 26,000–27,000 Ingrian Finns were deported.
 Most deported Ingrians ended up in GULAG forced labour camps, and by 1938, 60,000 Ingrian Finns, roughly half the Ingrian Finnish population had been deported.